Treecodes/stokes-treecode/README.md

 make
 ```

-If you don't have CMake installed, instructions to build and install one can be found at the following link:
+If you don't have CMake installed, instructions to build and install one can be found at the following link.
 https://cmake.org/pipermail/cmake/2009-December/033873.html